07.17.2014

 Matching Pages from Source to Target

 This is especially important for legal translations.
-The content contained within a page from the source needs to also appear on the corresponding page in the target document.
+The content contained within a page from the source must also appear on the corresponding page in the target document.
 For instance, page 4 from the source document should look exactly like page 4 from the target document.
-To ensure that this is the case, one must verify that paragraphs from page 4 have not spilled over to page 5 on the newly translated document.
+To ensure this is the case, one must verify that paragraphs from page 4 have not spilled over to page 5 on the newly translated document.

 Missing Content